-• Work related information that is taken off site must be authorised by line management, protected by proper security and, where held on portable computers or devices, backed up regularly to the appropriate Practice server or system.
-Portable devices must be used in line with

-Practice procedures and protected by appropriate security and encryption.

-• It is recognised that remote login/desktop provides an option whereby the need to transport information is removed.
+- Work related information that is taken off site must be authorised by line management, protected by proper security and, where held on portable computers or devices, backed up regularly to the appropriate Practice server or system.
+Portable devices must be used in line with Practice procedures and protected by appropriate security and encryption (See section on Portable Devices). - It is recognised that remote login/desktop provides an option whereby the need to transport information is removed.
 Working remotely must be authorised by line management and comply with the full suite of policies relating to Information Governance.